MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-After you've [registered](byo-model.md#register-your-own-model) your own model in AI Builder by using a Python package, you can package your model by using solutions to perform application lifecycle management (ALM) tasks, such as:
+After you've [registered](byo-model.md#register-your-own-model) your own model in AI Builder by using a Python package, you can package your model using solutions to perform application lifecycle management (ALM) tasks, such as:

 - [Export your own model by using a solution](#export-your-own-model-by-using-a-solution).
 - [Import your own model into the target environment](#import-your-own-model-into-the-target-environment).